moveitraleigh/moveitraleigh-com/content/_index.md

 The First Annual Move It Raleigh Benefit Concert will be held December 2nd at Rolesville High School.
 Experience a two-hour community performance showcasing amazingly talented local performing artists.
 This can't-miss event will be filled with dance, music and song.
 Come and enjoy **ART IN MOTION**.

-Proceeds to benefit [Helping Hand Mission of Raleigh](http://helpinghandmission.org/) and dance studios impacted by Hurricane Florence, such as the [Dance Theatre of Jacksonville](http://dancetheatreofjacksonville.com/).
+Proceeds to benefit [Helping Hand Mission of Raleigh](http://helpinghandmission.org/) and dance studios impacted by Hurricane Florence.